Prashanth803/copycat/About.md

+Got it!
+Here's a **refined and appropriate problem statement** specifically for your **project on creating virtual cards** using a payment application:

+---

+### **Problem Statement**

+In the current financial landscape, businesses and individuals are increasingly seeking secure, fast, and flexible methods to manage online payments.
+Traditional physical cards present limitations such as increased fraud risk, lack of transaction control, and slower issuance processes.
+These challenges demand a modern solution that prioritizes user security, transaction customization, and seamless digital experiences.

+The problem lies in the absence of a centralized system that enables users to create **virtual cards on-demand** with customizable controls, real-time usage tracking, and secure vendor interactions.
+The system must also ensure high availability, fast response times, and reliable performance under varying load conditions.

+This project aims to develop a **virtual card generation platform** that:
+- Allows users to register, log in, and securely generate virtual cards,
+- Supports payments either by file upload or manual entry, validated against a secure vendor database,
+- Ensures compliance with performance and availability metrics (e.g., 6000 transactions per minute, 99.99% uptime),
+- Enables secure sharing of virtual card details with vendors while protecting user identity,
+- Automates settlement processes via third-party vendor integration.

+The goal is to build a reliable, scalable, and secure virtual card system that overcomes the drawbacks of physical cards while improving user control, fraud prevention, and operational efficiency.

+---

+Would you like me to format this for inclusion in your project document (like in a `.docx`) or make a shorter version for your slides?

 Great follow-up, Lisa.

 In a **BDD setup with Playwright + Cucumber**, a file named `.feature.spec.js` **isn't standard or necessary**.
 But let's break it down based on what you might be seeing or thinking of: